PHARMACEUTICAL DISPOSAL INFORMATION

 The pharmaceutical disposal program utilized by Illinois American Water was developed by Pontiac High School Township students and their teacher Paul Ritter.
 The program, P2D2, has been recognized by the Illinois Environmental Protection Agency (EPA) and the Department of Natural Resources as a model for all pharmaceutical disposal programs.
 The program has helped collect and dispose of hundreds of thousands of pounds of unwanted medications.

-“This program gives residents an alternative to flushing their medications, which can be harmful to our water sources,” said Bruce Hauk, president of Illinois American Water.
+“This program gives residents an alternative to flushing their medications, which can be harmful to our water sources,” said Justin Ladner, president of Illinois American Water.
 “By properly disposing of unwanted medications we are helping to protect our water supply for future generations.”